osygroup/OpenTelemetry-Elasticsearch-APM-for-.NET/README.md

 The Elasticsearch, Kibana and APM version used in the docker-compose file is version 8.18.0 The OpenTelemetry Collector version used in the docker-compose file is 0.140.1

-Make sure you create the kibana_system user account to enable Kibana access to Elasticsearch by running the script below and following the instructions:
+Once the containers in the stack are up and running fine, make sure you create the kibana_system user account to enable Kibana access to Elasticsearch by running the script below and following the instructions:
 ```
 docker exec -it elasticsearch bin/elasticsearch-reset-password -u kibana_system --interactive
 ```